 Christina Ferraro, RN, BSN, OCN®

-Christina graduated from Ohio State University in 2001 with a Bachelor of Science in Nursing.
-She has been at Cleveland Clinic for 5 years, 2 of which were as a staff nurse and is currently a Bone Marrow Transplant Nurse Coordinator.
+Christina graduated from The Ohio State University in 2001 with a Bachelor of Science in Nursing.
+She has been working in the Bone Marrow Transplant program since starting at Cleveland Clinic in 2003, first as a staff nurse and currently as Bone Marrow Transplant Nurse Coordinator since 2006.
+She has been a member of the national and local chapter of Oncology Nursing Society since 2004.

 Gina Green, RN, BSN